 Working Groups

-In the Program's initial phase, two working groups of scholars from research universities on five continents will investigate the role of ethics and social trust on two contemporary issues: how education serves at a time of threat to democracy and the problematic of climate refugees.
+Two working groups of scholars from research universities on five continents are investigating the role of ethics and social trust.
+We began in the pilot phase with a focus on two contemporary issues: how education serves at a time of threat to democracy and the problematic of climate refugees.